-We invest primarily in the upper-upscale segment of the lodging market, which is highly competitive and generally subject to greater volatility than most other market segments and could negatively affect our profitability.
+We invest primarily in upper-upscale hotel properties, which, as a highly competitive sector and generally subject to greater volatility than most other lodging sectors, could negatively affect our profitability.

-The upper-upscale segment of the hotel business is highly competitive.
-Our hotel properties compete on the basis of location, room rates, quality, service levels, reputation and reservations systems, among many factors.
-There are many competitors in the upper-upscale segment, and many of these competitors may have substantially greater marketing and financial resources than we have.
+The business of owning upper-upscale hotels and resorts is highly competitive.
+Ours compete on the basis of location, room rates, quality, service levels, reputation and reservations systems, among many factors.
+There are many competitors who own upper-upscale hotels and resorts, and many of these competitors may have substantially greater marketing and financial resources than we have.
 This competition could reduce occupancy levels and RevPAR at our hotels.
-In addition, in periods of weak demand, as may occur during a general economic recession, profitability is adversely affected by the relatively high fixed costs of operating upper-upscale hotels.
+In addition, in periods of weak demand, as may occur during a general economic recession, profitability is adversely affected by the relatively high fixed costs of operating upper-upscale hotels and resorts.